Freedom to Be Yourself and Do What You Love

 Eastern medicine recognizes that movement is medicine, and we have specific ways of diagnosing and treating with it.
 Breathing, guided imagery, massage, postures, and mindfulness* are excellent movement therapies for shifting your feelings and thoughts; relieving pain; reducing stress; building flexibility, strength and energy; and improving organ function and circulation.
 Your treatment plan could easily be a few movement practices.
 Skeptical?
 You might want to read enthusiastic testimonials.

-Movement Classes—Re-discovering Your Freedom of Expression
+The Alchemy of Movement Classes—Re-discovering Your Freedom of Expression

 My Movement Background